brianhempel/fuzzy_tools/README.md

 # FuzzyTools

 FuzzyTools is a toolset for fuzzy searches in Ruby.
-The default algorithm has been tuned for accuracy (and reasonable speed) on 23 different test files.
+The default algorithm has been tuned for accuracy (and reasonable speed) on 23 different [test files](https://github.com/brianhempel/fuzzy_tools/tree/master/accuracy/test_data/query_tests) gathered from [many sources](https://github.com/brianhempel/fuzzy_tools/blob/master/accuracy/test_data/sources/SOURCES.txt).

 Because it's mostly Ruby, FuzzyTools is best for searching smaller datasets—say less than 50Kb in size.
 Data cleaning or auto-complete over known options are potential uses.